Air Peace Boss Gets Varsity’s Doctorate, Seeks United Nigeria

-Ethno-religious violence, Onyema assured, could always be efficiently tackled through education and provision of employment opportunities for Nigerians.
+Ethno-religious violence, Onyema assured, could always be efficiently tackled through education and the provision of employment opportunities for Nigerians.

 He said Air Peace had continued to lead the way in job creation with the provision of tens of thousands of direct and indirect employment to Nigerians without ethnic considerations as part of the carrier’s contribution to the nation’s economic development.

-He confirmed that Air Peace currently had 27 aircraft in its fleet, besides the firm order it recently placed with Boeing for 10 brand new B737 Max 8 aircraft.
+He confirmed that Air Peace currently had 27 aircraft in its fleet, besides the firm order it recently placed with Boeing for 10 brand new Boeing 737 Max 8 aircraft.
 He said the airline had demonstrated doubtless capacity to fix the challenges of seamless flights on the domestic and international routes.

-Today, Air Peace operates into 14 domestic and 5 regional destinations, with plans for the inauguration of our long-haul flights to Dubai, Sharjah, London, Houston, Guangzhou-China, Mumbai and Johannesburg nearing completion.
+Today, Air Peace operates into 14 domestic and 5 regional destinations, with plans for the inauguration of our long-haul flights to Dubai, Sharjah, London, Houston, Guangzhou-China, Mumbai, and Johannesburg nearing completion.